ahmedabdulwhhab/Learn_Multi_path/README.md

 * Network Monitor is the module for collecting traffic information;

-* DemandEstimation is the module for estimating flow demand;

-* Hedera is the main module of the application;
+* PureSDN is the main module of the application;

 * Setting is the module including common setting.